zowe/docs-site/docs/whats-new/zowe-v3-migration.md

 #### Removed Components:

+**metrics-service**
-**metrics-service**: This service has been deprecated and removed, currently there is no replacement.
-The Open Telemetry standard will be implemented later, which will serve as a replacement.<br/>
+This service has been deprecated and removed.
+Currently, no replacement is available.
+The Open Telemetry standard will be implemented later, which will serve as a replacement.

+**cloud-gateway**
-**cloud-gateway**: The cloud-gateway component has been removed as a standalone component and merged into the gateway.<br/>
+The cloud-gateway component has been removed as a standalone component and merged into the gateway.

+**jobs-api** and **files-api**
-**jobs-api** and **files-api**: These components were deprecated in Zowe v2 and are now removed in v3.
-You should switch to using equivalent z/OSMF endpoints.
+These two components were deprecated in Zowe v2 and are now removed in v3.
+Ensure that you switch to using equivalent z/OSMF endpoints.